Robert Dahl: Early writings and pluralism

+In his doctoral thesis in 1940, Dahl critiqued "corporate capitalism" and state socialism as both exemplifying undemocratic traits, arguing for economic democracy and a form of democratic socialism.
+A similar theme recurred in his A Preface to Economic Democracy in 1985.

 Dahl's influential early books include A Preface to Democratic Theory (1956), Who Governs?
 (1961), and Pluralist Democracy in the United States (1967), which presented pluralistic explanations for political rule in the United States.

 In the late 1950s and early 1960s, he was involved in an academic disagreement with C. Wright Mills over the nature of politics in the United States.
 Mills held that America's governments are in the grasp of a unitary and demographically narrow power elite.
 Dahl responded that there are many different elites involved, who have to work both in contention and in compromise with one another.
 If this is not democracy in a populist sense, Dahl contended, it is at least polyarchy (or pluralism).
 In perhaps his best known work, Who Governs?
 (1961), he examines the power structures (both formal and informal) in the city of New Haven, Connecticut, as a case study, and finds that it supports this view.

 From the late 1960s onwards, his conclusions were challenged by scholars such as G. William Domhoff and Charles E. Lindblom (a friend and colleague of Dahl).

-Writing on power and influence

-One of his many contributions is his explication of the varieties of power, which he defines as A getting B to do what A wants.
-Dahl prefers the more neutral "influence terms" (Michael G. Roskin), which he arrayed on a scale from best to worst: